MEDHA-TIWARI/nodejs-daywise-audit-/README.md

 #Day 8-
 - used xampp server, and connected the DB
-- created a small database for storing student details, and performed CRUD on different tables -
+- created a small database for storing appliance details, and performed CRUD on different tables -
 - C : Create
 - R : Read and Insert